Nar Phu trek during the spring season

 Nar Phu Trek during March/spring season

-Nar and Phu Valleys are located in a remote part of the Manang district on the Northside of the Annapurna Range.
-It is in what the Nepalese government calls the “Restricted Area” where special permits are required and obtained by bonafide Trekking agencies of Nepal.
+Nar and Phu Valleys are located in a remote part of the Manang district on the Annapurna Range’s Northside.
+It is in what the Nepalese government calls the “Restricted Area,” where special permits are required and obtained by bonafide Trekking agencies of Nepal.
 This area was opened to foreigners in 2003.

-The duration of the trek depends on the time the trekking group has with them and their fitness level, which opens up a few options to them.
+The trek’s duration depends on the trekking group’s time and fitness level, opening up a few options.

-If you have plenty of time between 3-4 weeks, and you can choose to drive to Besisahar and start your trek to Koto on the main Annapurna Circuit trail.
+If you have plenty of time between 3-4 weeks, you can choose to drive to Besisahar and start your trek to Koto on the main Annapurna Circuit trail.
 The hike takes four days to get to Koto.
-You branch up north to the restricted area of Nar and Phu from Koto.
+Then, you branch up north to the restricted area of Nar and Phu from Koto.

 You can come out of the “restricted area” via the tougher and higher way via Kang La pass 5360m to Ngawal on the Annapurna Circuit trail again or retrace your steps back to Koto.

 If time is not a problem, you can continue towards Tilicho Lake, go over the Thorung La pass to Pokhara.
-Otherwise, you can take a jeep from either Ngawal or Koto (depending on your choice of the itinerary) back to Besisahar and return to Kathmandu.
+Otherwise, you can take a jeep from either Ngawal or Koto (depending on your itinerary’s choice) back to Besisahar and return to Kathmandu.